-Employment practices liability insurance (EPLI) is an essential policy that will protect your golf course or country club against employee lawsuits.
-Despite the high probability of a suit occurring, many golf businesses choose not to purchase EPLI because they believe their workplace exposures to employee suits are covered under other policies they have.
+Employment practices liability insurance (EPLI) is an essential policy that will protect your gym or studio against employee lawsuits.
+Despite the high probability of a suit occurring, many fitness businesses choose not to purchase EPLI because they believe their workplace exposures to employee suits are covered under other policies they have.
 They're not.
 EPLI provides:

-Valuable protection against claims for allegedly wrongful employment practices Expert support for legal and claims representation
+- Valuable protection against claims for allegedly wrongful employment practices - Expert support for legal and claims representation